voxpupuli/puppet-mcollective/CONTRIBUTING.md

 [Puppet Syntax](https://github.com/gds-operations/puppet-syntax) to
 check various syntax and style things.
 You can run these locally with:

+    bundle exec rake lint
-    bundle exec rake test
+    bundle exec rake validate

 ## Running the unit tests

 The unit test suite covers most of the code, as mentioned above please add tests if you're adding new functionality.
 If you've not used [rspec-puppet](http://rspec-puppet.com/) before then feel free to ask about how best to test your new feature.

+To run your all the unit tests

+    bundle exec rake spec SPEC_OPTS='--format documentation'

-To run your specific spec test you can pass it to `SPEC`:
+To run a specific spec test set the `SPEC` variable:

     bundle exec rake spec SPEC=spec/foo_spec.rb

+To run the linter, the syntax checker and the unit tests:

+    bundle exec rake test

 ## Integration tests